Introducing New Smart Display Campaigns in Google Ads

 How to Set Up Smart Display Campaigns

 Creating a Smart Display campaign is simple.
-Create a display campaign within AdWords and when prompted to select a marketing objective, choose any option under the “Drive Action” header (excluding “Install your mobile app” or “Engage with your mobile app”).
+Create a display campaign within Google Ads (formerly known as AdWords) and when prompted to select a marketing objective, choose any option under the “Drive Action” header (excluding “Install your mobile app” or “Engage with your mobile app”).
 After choosing a marketing objective, the option to create a Smart Display campaign will appear.
 Check this box to get started.

 Unlike creating a traditional display ad, you won’t have to upload a completed image ad to reach the display network with a smart display ad.
 Instead, Google will ask for several different assets and then automatically create a series of responsive ads for your campaign to test.
 Alternatively, you can have Google scan your website for images to use in your ads.